-ALTERNATIVE B (PREFERRED ALTERNATIVE)
+ALTERNATIVE B (NPS PREFERRED ALTERNATIVE)

-Cost estimates for this alternative include reconfiguration of the visitor center, a visitor contact station and trail in the Sny Magill Unit, a trail connecting the North and South units, and trail access and new trails in the Heritage Addition.
+Cost estimates for this alternative include reconfiguration of the visitor center, a visitor contact station and trail in the Sny Magill Unit, a trail connecting the North and South units, and new trails in the Heritage Addition.
+Improvements to the museum exhibits and collections storage are also included.
 Funding needs for building maintenance and operations costs are also included in this alternative.
 Nonfacility costs in this alternative would include stabilization of the mound at Fire Point, implementation of landscape restoration, other cultural and natural resource management actions, additional plans and studies, and funding for enhanced interpretation programs and materials at the main visitor center and at the Sny Magill Unit.

-Five and a half additional permanent staff positions would be recommended to fully implement the preferred alternative.
-The following positions would be needed: cultural resource specialist/virtual research center director, museum tech, two seasonal interpreters, two seasonal maintenance workers, law enforcement ranger, and a seasonal biotech worker (controlled burns, etc).
+Five and a half additional permanent staff positions would be recommended to fully implement alternative B. The following positions would be needed: museum tech, two seasonal interpreters, two seasonal maintenance workers, law enforcement ranger, and a seasonal cultural resource specialist.
 This increase in staffing would be necessary to have staff available at the visitor center and seasonally at the Sny Magill Unit; to operate the virtual resource center; and to conduct needed administrative, resource management, and protection functions.
-The increase in staffing needs is also due to the inclusion of the Heritage Addition within Effigy Mounds National Monument.
+The increase in staffing is also due to the inclusion of the Heritage Addition within Effigy Mounds National Monument.
 The Heritage Addition approximately doubled the total acreage of the monument, yet static base funding has resulted in little to no increase in staffing.